-At June 30, 2013, \$88.4 million of our one-to four-family loan portfolio consisted of loans secured by non-owner occupied residential properties.
+At June 30, 2014, \$78.0 million of our one-to four-family loan portfolio consisted of loans secured by non-owner occupied residential properties.
 Loans secured by residential rental properties represent a unique credit risk to us and, as a result, we adhere to specific underwriting guidelines for such loans.
 Additionally, we have established specific loan portfolio concentration limits for loans secured by residential rental property to prevent excessive credit risk that could result from an elevated concentration of these loans.
 A primary risk factor in non-owner occupied residential real estate lending is the consistency of rental income of the property.
 Payments on loans secured by rental properties often depend on the successful operation and management of the properties, as well as, the ability of tenants to pay rent.
 As a result, repayment of such loans may be subject to adverse economic conditions and unemployment trends, and may be sensitive to changes in the supply and demand for such properties.
 We consider and review a rental income cash flow analysis of the borrower and consider the net operating income of the property, the borrower's expertise, credit history and profitability, and the value of the underlying property.
 We generally require collateral on these loans to be a first mortgage along with an assignment of rents and leases.
 We periodically monitor the performance and cash flow sufficiency of certain residential rental property borrowers based on a number of factors such as loan performance, loan size, total borrower credit exposure, and risk grade.

 Home Equity Lines of Credit.
 Our home equity loans, consisting of adjustable-rate lines of credit, have been the second largest component of our retail loan portfolio over the past several years.
-At June 30, 2013, home equity lines of credit totaled \$125.7 million or 10.8% of our loan portfolio of which \$45.5 million was secured by a first lien on owner-occupied residential property.
+At June 30, 2014, home equity lines of credit totaled \$148.4 million or 9.9% of our loan portfolio of which \$40.5 million was secured by a first lien on owner-occupied residential property.
 The lines of credit may be originated in amounts, together with the amount of the existing first mortgage, typically up to 85% of the value of the property securing the loan (less any prior mortgage loans).
-Home equity lines of credit floor interest rate is dependent on the overall loan to value, and has a cap of 18% above the floor rate over the life of the loan.
+Home equity lines of credit are originated with an adjustable-rate of interest, based on The Wall Street Journal prime rate plus a margin.
+Currently, our home equity line of credit floor interest rate is dependent on the overall loan to value, and has a cap of 18% above the floor rate over the life of the loan.
 Home equity lines of credit generally have up to a fifteen-year draw period and amounts may be reborrowed after payment at any time during the draw period.
 Once the draw period has lapsed, the payment is amortized over a fifteen year period based on the loan balance at that time.
-At June 30, 2013, unfunded commitments on these lines of credit totaled \$135.2 million.
+At June 30, 2014, unfunded commitments on these lines of credit totaled \$138.4 million.